 Ridiculous Orlicky’s 3rd edition MRP Book

 Curiously, the 3rd edition of Orlicky’s Material Requirements Planning book was published in 2011.
-That is right; we are now releasing new editions of books 25 years after the author has passed away.
+That is right; we are now releasing books 25 years after the author has passed away.

 When I read the 3rd edition of Orlicky’s MRP book back in 2012 (according to my Amazon account), I noticed that it did not appear to have much correspondence to the 1st or 2nd editions.
 Furthermore, I don’t even think that Orlicky would have agreed with much of the material presented in the third edition of “his” book.